Tech Giants Hit by NSA Spying Slam Encryption Backdoors - Slashdot

 How exactly do you abuse an intern?
 They're not exactly treated as employees anyone intends to keep to begin with.

-The problem with Ozzie's system (Score:3)
+The problem with Ozzie's system (Score:4, Interesting)

 In the article Ozzie proposes a slight modification to the golden key solutions previously proposed.
 Instead of a single master key that would unlock every single device or system, his system relies on the manufacturer or creator to create specific asymmetric paired keys.
 When law enforcement requires a device or account to be unlocked, the manufacturer can unlock with their private paired key.
 In the case of San Bernandino, Apple would unlock only that particular iPhone.